 Two to three days are more than enough to take a look at the most iconic places on the island.
-However, if you want to discover lesser-known areas or explore the places that tourists often overlook, then try to spend at least four dais in Santorini.
+However, if you want to discover lesser-known areas or explore the places that tourists often overlook, then try to spend at least four days in Santorini.

 Let’s now take a look at some of the things you can’t miss when you visit Santorini.

-Top things to do in Santorini, Greece
+Top Things to Do in Santorini, Greece

-Explore the village of Oia
+Explore the Village of Oia

 Oia is a ravishing village located on the northern tip of Santorini.
 Over here, the whitewashed landscape of Cycladic houses and churches is the typical Santorini postcard that you probably have in mind if you ever think about visiting Santorini.
 Perched on top of the Caldera, the village is a labyrinth of cobblestone alleys and endless steps that wind up and down the hill.